 Mathematics is often described as the "queen of the sciences" and is certainly the basis for the technological explosion of recent years.
 Mathematics is also an art, with beautiful structures, theorems, and concepts.

-The Department of Mathematics and Statistics has a long and proud tradition of excellence in teaching undergraduate students as well as an international reputation for world-class research and mentoring graduate students to a Master's degree or a PhD degree.
+The Department of Mathematics and Statistics has a long and proud tradition of excellence in teaching undergraduate students as well as an international reputation for world-class research and mentoring graduate students to a Master's degree or a PhD degree, or in the case of K-12 teachers a Master of Science in Teaching (MST) degree through the Vermont Mathematics Initiative (VMI).
 Our Bachelor of Science degree program is perhaps the most flexible and marketable undergraduate degree at UVM.
 It is relatively easy to obtain a second Bachelor's degree while fulfilling the requirements of the B.S. in Mathematics (or Statistics).

 There are excellent job opportunities with a B.S. in Math, and our preparation for further study in graduate school has enabled many students to continue their studies at institutions such as Stanford, Chicago, MIT, Michigan, and of course UVM.
 For upper-level undergraduates and graduate students, opportunities exist for collaboration our faculty and with other strong research areas at the University.